How To Quit Sugar: Your 6 Step Detox

 Have a sudden desire for a sweet afternoon pick-me-up?
 Don’t we all!
 This is your body’s way of telling you it needs an energy boost.

 Often, when we deprive ourselves of fueling up or wait until mealtime, we get lethargic and distracted.
-When hunger strikes, the easiest options are often the worst, like cookies, candy, and granola bars.
+When hunger strikes, the easiest options are often the worst, like cookies, candy, granola bars, and other sweet foods.

-More alternatives to satisfy a sugar craving include:
+More substitutes to satisfy a sugar craving include:

 • Dark chocolate: Make sure to look for a bar that’s at least 70% cacao.